10 Creative Ideas for Your Office Thanksgiving Celebration

 Make it a fun and fresh way to celebrate your company’s history.
 After all, nothing is more fun for a team than being able to laugh at — oh.
 Umm… with — the boss.
 It makes you more human, especially if you are willing to laugh at yourself.

 Who doesn’t like to win a first-place prize?
 Competition doesn’t have to be cut-throat.
-It can be done in good-natured fun.
-With that in mind, here are some Thanksgiving office contest ideas you could implement.
+It can be done in good taste and good fun.
+With that in mind, consider brainstorming Thanksgiving office contest ideas to implement in keeping with a variety of Thanksgiving themes.
+Here we’ve compiled a few of our own.

 Recipe contest

-Many offices hold potluck get-togethers where everyone has a chance to contribute to a shared celebratory meal.
-Why not expand the scope of that feast and ask everyone to contribute their favorite dish and share their corresponding recipe.
+Among the top common Thanksgiving work party ideas is a potluck get-together by which everyone has a chance to contribute to a shared celebratory meal.
+Why not expand the scope of that feast and invite everyone to contribute a homemade version of a favorite dish, accompanied by the recipe, for playful “judging”?

 Have prizes available in several categories, such as the:

-• Dish we were afraid to try, but we were so glad we did!
+• Dish we were afraid to try but were so glad we did!

 Get creative with the categories.
 You could also ask staff members to do a blind vote for their favorite dish.

-Prizes could be anything from a printed certificate to a wooden spoon or can opener to a grocery gift card.
-You’re only limited on this by your budget and your imagination.
+Prizes could be anything from a printed certificate to a wooden spoon or can opener to a supermarket gift card.

 Compete in games with a festive theme